Lemons, Lavender, & Laundry

 • River Rocks

-Directions: How to Make A Boot Tray
+How to Update A Boot Tray with River Rocks

-Pour all the river rocks into the boot tray.
+Pour the river rocks into the boot tray.
 I needed 8 bags to cover the entire tray.
 Once they are all poured in, smooth them out into a single layer.
 I found that some rocks needed adjusting and gaps needed filling, but it only took a minute or two to get everything in place.
 And that’s it.

 The Budget… So Far